16 Awesome Pronunciation Activities for ESL Students

 If your students are keen on basketball then there are a couple of ways you can use this to inspire them to practice their minimal pairs.

-- Board Basketball—Set questions using minimal pairs such as choosing the “odd one out” (see above) or asking students to choose the correct word as in Run and Grab (see above).
+- Board Basketball—Set questions using minimal pairs such as choosing the “odd one out” (see #3) or asking students to choose the correct word as in Run and Grab (see #4).
 When students give the correct answer, they (or their team) score “baskets” (points) on the board.
-An optional additional to this game is to have students take a shot at throwing a ball into a hoop or receptacle after they identify the correct odd word.
+An optional addition to this game is to have students take a shot at throwing a ball into a hoop or receptacle after they identify the correct odd word.
 (Making the shot wins them another point.)

 - Crumple and Shoot Basketball—The minimal pair words are written on pieces of (scrap) paper.
 Students are lined up in two teams.
 In turn, the front student picks up the paper and reads the word.
 If it’s read correctly they then crumple it up and throw it into a basket/bin/receptacle a set distance away.
 (Getting it into the basket wins another point.)

-Or you could display words on a screen (with an LCD projector) or on flashcards.
+Or you could display words on a screen (with a projector) or on flashcards.
 When the student whose turn it is gets it right they can throw a ball (or other object) into the basket or bin, gaining another point.

 Designate particular movements to particular sounds, as lively or as gentle as you like.
-For instance, they could be sitting at their desks and raise a hand, clap or stand up when they hear a particular sound, or they could be standing in a space and jump or run in response to sounds.
+For instance, they could be sitting at their desks and raising a hand, clapping or standing up when they hear a particular sound.
+Or they could be standing in a space and jumping or running in response to sounds.

-As with “Odd One Out” (see above), this could be reading based or listening based.
+As with “Odd One Out” (see #3), this could be reading-based or listening-based.
 They could respond to words on flashcards by correctly pronouncing them and moving in the prescribed way, or they could respond to the teacher (or another student) saying the words.

 If you’re teaching younger students—who may also be learning to read and write—they should also be learning phonics, which relates each sound to English letters.
 There are established systems of hand signs or gestures for each sound which you may find useful here.
 These can be seen under Visual Phonics on YouTube, or you can look up Jolly Phonics.